mysqljs/mysql/Readme.md

   also possible to blacklist default ones.
 For more information, check [Connection Flags](#connection-flags).
 * `ssl`: object with ssl parameters or a string containing name of ssl profile.
 See [SSL options](#ssl-options).
+* `keepAliveDelay`: Delay in milliseconds after which the connection socket will send a keepalive packet.
+See [Net.socket.setKeepAlive](https://nodejs.org/api/net.html#net_socket_setkeepalive_enable_initialdelay).

 In addition to passing these options as an object, you can also use a url